K0HAX/kunlock-hibernate/README.md

 ## Instructions
 - Look over the `Makefile` and change references to make module signing work (if you use it) or remove module signing if you do not use it.
 - Build and install the module to `/lib/modules/$(uname -r)`
-- Add the module to Dracut, by adding the line `force_drivers+=" unlocksuspend "` to `/etc/dracut.conf.d/flags.conf` and rebuilding the initrd
+- Add the module to Dracut, by adding the line `force_drivers+=" unlockhibernate "` to `/etc/dracut.conf.d/flags.conf` and rebuilding the initrd
 - Reboot
 - Enjoy!